-persons who are not co-conspirators can be "participants" if they aid the defendant with knowledge of the criminal activity.
-Accordingly, the definition of a "participant" is broader than the scope of conspiratorial liability.
+than the scope of conspiratorial liability.
 For example, in United States v.
 Bennett, the Eighth Circuit counted as a "participant" a person that was deceased at the time of the defendant's appeal, because that person participated in the criminal activity.
 Additionally, some courts have concluded that a person who has received a grant of immunity is still properly counted as a "participant."

 Conversely, an unwitting person is not a "participant," even if the person assisted the criminal enterprise, because he or she ordinarily bears no criminal responsibility.
 For example, in United States v.
-King, the Ninth Circuit held that the defendant's employees were not "participants" in his mail fraud schemes because they were merely "innocent clerical workers."
-In United States v.
 Anthony, the Sixth Circuit held that the defendant's attorney was not the necessary "fifth participant" in a scheme to make materially false statements to federal investigators, despite writing the key letter that conveyed his client's false statements to authorities, because he apparently did not know the statements were false.
 Likewise, a person's mere knowledge that criminal activity is afoot does not ordinarily make that person a "participant," absent willful participation in the offense.